Family Volunteering -

 What's the project about?

 Southern Mozambique is one of the top 10 scuba diving locations in the world, home to large populations of whale sharks, manta rays and humpback whales.
-The project is focused on the long term conservation of these vulnerable ocean giants, and takes a holistic approach to marine conservation, gathering data on a diverse range of small and large marine creatures, to gain a full understand of their ocean ecosystem.
+Our marine family volunteer projects are focused on the long term conservation of these vulnerable ocean giants.
+The program takes a holistic approach to marine conservation, where volunteers gather data on a diverse range of small and large marine creatures in order to gain a full understand of the ocean ecosystem.